vipul-chalo/Retail-Customer-Clustering/README.md

 I performed extensive exploratory data analysis and implemented multiple approaches to clustering to reach conclusive answers to multiple business questions and demands of the retailer.
 Furthermore, I extracted some of the treated data to PowerBI to create interactive reports and visualizations for better understanding.

-See the `Master Thesis.pdf` file for a detailed report of my work.
+See the `Master Thesis.pdf` file for a detailed report of my work or `Master Thesis Presentation.pdf` for a brief summary of my work.

 ## 📦 Installation